 If you meet this test, you can use the asset for other purposes (such as to carry on a business) and still claim the deduction.
-However, if you use the asset mainly for producing nonbusiness assessable income, but you also use the asset for other than a taxable purpose, then the amount of deduction must be reduced by the amount attributable to the use for other than a taxable purpose.
+However, if you use the asset mainly for producing non-business assessable income but you also use the asset for a non-taxable purpose, then the amount of deduction must be reduced by the amount attributable to the use for a non-taxable purpose.